jk1/Gradle-License-Report/README.md

-Gradle-License-Report
+Gradle License Report
 =====================

-A plugin for generating reports about Gradle
+A plugin for generating reports about third party licenses of a Gradle project.